Crossed product algebras and generalized entropy for subregions: Subregions in AdS/CFT

 where we again assume Haag duality.
 Note that this is \emph{not} equal to \eqref{eq:modHAdSRindler}, and that the causal (i.e., AdS-Rindler) wedge is not preserved under the modular flow generated by $K$.
 Additionally, if the CFT is a large-$N$ gauge theory, then additional care is needed to ensure a well-defined limit as $N\to\infty$.
 Conceptually however, the analysis in the previous subsection still applies.
 If the perturbative analysis above holds, it would enable one to express the entropy of the region as in \eqref{eq:SARvac}, with additional subleading corrections from the sum over $\delta K_n$.

 However, we emphasize that in any case, the area term $A(\Sigma)$ in \eqref{eq:SARvac} is the area of the entangling surface that defines the region.
 By the quantum extremal surface prescription \cite{Engelhardt:2014gca}, or by the more abstract algebraic arguments given above, this is determined self-consistently for a given background state, including all matter contributions which backreact on the geometry and hence change the location of the surface.
-Thus, if one considers an entanglement wedge in the global AdS vacuum, $A(\Sigma)$ will be the area of the surface in vacuum; if one considers an entanglement wedge in some highly excited state, then $A(\Sigma)$ will be the (generically different) area of the deformed entangling surface in that state; see fig. \ref{fig:excited}.
-The existence of an expression like \eqref{eq:Kexpand} would merely allow one to write the latter in terms of a perturbation about the former.
+Thus, if one considers an entanglement wedge in the global AdS vacuum, $A(\Sigma)$ will be the area of the surface in vacuum; if one considers an entanglement wedge in some highly excited state, then $A(\Sigma)$ will be the (generically different) area of the deformed entangling surface in that state; see fig. \ref{fig:excited}.\footnote{The reader may wonder how the duality between bulk and boundary algebras is maintained for the case when bulk region is enlarged.
+The answer is that when we speak of the algebra of observables here, we have in mind the GNS representation of the abstract algebra in a particular state (as a linear functional in the abstract algebra, as opposed to a vector in a particular Hilbert space).
+The abstract algebra does not change when moving to an excited state, but the Hilbert-space representations $\Psi$ and $\Phi$ may differ.} The existence of an expression like \eqref{eq:Kexpand} would merely allow one to write the latter in terms of a perturbation about the former.
 This is the reason we put ``excited state'' in quotes below \eqref{eq:normalizeH}, since the state in which the modular charge is defined is by construction the cyclic and separating state (i.e., the ``vacuum'') for the algebra $\frak{A}_b$.
 We illustrate this in fig. \ref{fig:excited}

 From this perspective, the fact that the generalized entropy of excited states was the primary object of consideration in previous works is slightly strange, since the area is fixed by the subregion, i.e., by the cyclic and separating (vacuum) state for the subalgebra.
 This is perhaps an artefact of the use of the subtraction scheme to normalize the modular charge, which removes the vacuum contribution, leading to the argument from relative entropy mentioned above.
 One could of course consider trivial excitations around the vacuum state, i.e., those that have no impact on the location or shape of the entangling surface, but any significant excitation must necessarily correspond to a different subregion and hence a different subalgebra.\footnote{Generically, one will simply be an inclusion of the other.} Nonetheless, suppose one wishes to consider the entropy of such an insertion, such that the area $A(\Sigma)$ is unchanged.
 Then this will introduce a difference in type III von Neumann entropies between the two states in the expression for the generalized entropy, and this difference is well-defined.